 Something is happening now

-Understanding which pattern you are in matters because the two call for different initial responses.
+Understanding which pattern you are in matters because the two call for different starting points.
 A sense of doom calls for attending to what is unresolved or accumulated in your life.
-A sense of impending doom calls first for grounding, for returning attention to the body and the present moment, and then for ruling out any medical cause if it is sudden and severe.
+A feeling of impending doom calls first for grounding, for returning attention to the body and the present moment.
+If it is sudden and comes with strong physical signals, getting checked out is a sensible first step.

-What the body does during a sense of doom
+What the body may be doing during a sense of doom

-A persistent sense of doom is not only a psychological experience.
-It has a physiological signature, and most people can recognise it if they slow down enough to notice.
-The body tends to show some combination of the following: a persistent low-grade tightness in the chest or stomach; a heaviness that is not quite fatigue but not quite energy either; difficulty fully relaxing even when the situation calls for it; a background restlessness that makes sustained concentration harder than it should be; sleep that does not feel fully restorative.
+A persistent sense of doom is not only a feeling in the mind.
+It tends to show up in the body too, and most people can recognise it once they slow down enough to notice.
+The body may carry a low-grade tightness in the chest or stomach.
+There may be a heaviness that is not quite tiredness but not quite energy either.
+Settling can feel harder than it should be.
+Sleep may not feel fully restorative.
+The background hum of something unfinished can make concentration cost more than usual.

 What a sense of doom is usually tracking